 Honours is a prestigious program comprising a fourth year of specialised coursework and research which follows the completion of the normal requirements of the Bachelor of Arts pass degree.
 Students choose a topic and undertake research working with a supervisor who provides individual guidance and academic counselling.
 Honours has also traditionally prepared the way for academic or higher research career choices.

-Honours studies may be taken as single honours (a single discipline over one year of full-time study), double honours (two disciplines over two years of full-time study) or combined honours (two disciplines over one year of full-time study).
+Honours studies may be taken as single honours (a single discipline over one year of full-time study), or combined honours (two disciplines over one year of full-time study).

 Upon successful completion of this course it is expected that graduates will be able to:

 Students must have:

 Contact the relevant school for any additional or special requirements.